Bereavement and grief counselling, Geelong

 - Through support groups led by trained bereaved parents who, under the guidance of grief counsellors, connect with newly bereaved parents to support them in their grief.

-- Through conducting special community events for those bereaved, such as the Walk of Hope and the Memorial Service for Children Who Have Died.
+- Through conducting special community events for those bereaved, such as the Walk of Hope and the Remembering Service for children who have died.

-Our support groups comprise a Drop In Coffee Group for parents who have lost a child of any age; After Suicide Support Group for anybody requiring support following a suicide bereavement; a children’s school holiday program; Empty Arms Parent Support for families and friends who have suffered a loss from a miscarriage, stillbirth or neonatal death; Grandparents Group for grandparents of babies and children who have died; Kids Grieve Too, also known as KG2, which helps bereaved children between the ages of eight and 14; and Men and the Death of a Child group for bereaved fathers.
+Our support groups comprise a Drop In Coffee Group for parents who have lost a child of any age; After Suicide Support Group for anybody requiring support following a suicide bereavement; Children’s Memory Mornings during the school holidays for pre-schoolers and primary aged children; Empty Arms Parent Support for families and friends who have suffered a loss from a miscarriage, stillbirth or neonatal death; Parentally Bereaved Support Group for adults.

 Hope Bereavement Care offers: